BERLIOZ 150 - "HAROLD IN ITALY" AT THE BARBICAN, 16 JUNE 2019

 For further information please click on the blue box below.

 Members are advised that there is a special 20 percent discount

 available to them on this encyclopedia - please use the discount code

 FESTIVAL BERLIOZ, LA CÔTE SAINT-ANDRÉ 2018

-Please click the button below to read Chris Follett's report on this year's Festival.
+Please click the button below to read Chris Follett's report on last year's Festival.

 ALASTAIR ABERDARE AND DAVID CAIRNS AWARDED MEDALS OF HONOUR BY LA CÔTE SAINT-ANDRÉ

 At a ceremony in the Town Hall in early September during the Festival Berlioz 2017, Berlioz Society President David Cairns and Chairman Alastair Aberdare were presented with medals of honour by La